Future Directions in the Theory of Graph Machine Learning: Generalization Properties of GNNs

 \subsection{Challenges}

 To advance the study of GNNs' generalization ability, we suggest to address the following challenges.

 \paragraph{Challenge III.1: Understanding the influence of expressiveness and architectural choices on generalization.} Although classical learning theory~\citep{wlvc} would suggest worse generalization results for higher expressiveness, more expressive GNN architectures often achieve better generalization performance.
-While the underlying reasons for these improvements are not fully clear, this phenomenon hints at the important role played by particular inductive biases, as well as their interplay with the data distribution at hand~\citep{Bou+2020}.
-We thus propose to establish precise conditions under which increased expressive power, jointly with architectural choices lead to enhanced generalization.
-We propose to analyze how expressivity transforms the feature space to facilitate better generalization, for example, by deriving conditions underlying data distribution such that more expressive power leads to better predictive performance.
+While the underlying reasons for these improvements are not fully clear, this phenomenon hints at the important role played by particular inductive biases and their interplay with the data distribution at hand~\citep{Bou+2020}.
+We thus propose to establish precise conditions under which increased expressive power, jointly with architectural choices, leads to enhanced generalization. \citet{Fra+2024} made recent progress in that direction, focusing on linearly separable data.

+We propose to analyze how expressivity transforms the feature space to facilitate better generalization, for example, by deriving conditions on the underlying data distribution such that more expressive power leads to better predictive performance.
 At the same time, it is pivotal to unravel the influence of different design choices on GNNs' generalization abilities, including, e.g., aggregation functions, skip connections, or normalization layers.
 For example, an essential aspect would be understanding if certain aggregation functions exhibit superior generalization and offer advantages in making predictions on larger graphs beyond the training set and for which tasks.
 A first step in this direction was taken by \citet{xu20reasoning,xu2021how}.
-Related to this, we deem it important to investigate architectural paradigms beyond message-passing, such as graph transformers~\citep{Mue+2023}.
+Related to this, we deem it essential to investigate architectural paradigms beyond message-passing, such as graph transformers~\citep{Mue+2023}.
 In this sense, a relevant endeavor would be to decipher how the attention mechanism contributes to improved generalization compared to MPNNs, the influence of various structural and positional encodings on this aspect, and how they influence generalization bounds.
 Building on advancements in understanding the expressive power of structural encodings, see~\cref{sec:expressivity}, we propose to understand if certain encodings offer better generalization properties and how different encodings influence the sample complexity.